ljessendk/easybinder/README.md

 # EasyBinder

-EasyBinder is an alternative field binder for Vaadin 8 that tries to reduce boiler plate code by automating the binding process and relying on javax.validation (JSR303) for validation.
+EasyBinder is an alternative field binder for Vaadin 8 that tries to reduce boiler plate code by automating the binding process and relying on javax.validation (JSR 303) for validation.

 EasyBinder borrows concepts (and some code) from Vaadin 8, Vaadin 7 and Viritin.
 EasyBinder is licensed under Apache 2.0.